Skip to main content

 Parking for Passengers with Disabilities

-Disabled parking is available in all CLT decks and lots, with accessible shuttles running continuously.
-If you need assistance, you can call Tel +1 704 359 4038.
-Several passengers have praised the efficiency of the parking services, especially the 15-minute free parking in the Hourly Deck, which is ideal for helping passengers with disabilities enter the terminal.
+Accessible parking is available in all CLT decks and lots, with accessible shuttles operating continuously.
+For assistance, call Tel +1 704 359 4038.

 Aira On-Demand Visual Assistance